encse/cubesats/README.md

 # Bulk decoder for Stratosat TK-1 and Geoscan-Edelveis imagery

-This simple tool decodes images contained in a csv export of Stratosat TK-1 / Geoscan-Edelveis frames from satnogs.db.
+This tool decodes images received from Stratosat TK-1 / Geoscan-Edelveis satellites.
+Supported formats are: kss, hex dump and csv files exported from the Satnogs database.

 ![](images/2024-03-09T08:25:47.jpg)

 You can request a csv from https://db.satnogs.org/satellite/BQFG-5755-4293-7808-3570.